If you want to explore classroom game ideas by grade level, click here to skip to that section of this blog.

 1. Don’t Say It

-Divide your class into groups of 5-10 (or you can play with the full classroom on one team if you have a small class size).
+Divide your class into groups of five to ten (or you can play with the full classroom on one team if you have a small class size).
 Give each group a stack of cards or slips of paper that have vocabulary words or other lesson-related words or phrases on them.
-One student in each group picks a card, and their challenge is to describe the word to their teammates without accidentally saying the word.
+One student in each group picks a card.
+Their challenge is to describe the word to their teammates without accidentally saying the word.
 Their teammates have to guess the word on the card.

 2. Guided Drawing